rjoleary/cs452-kernel/README.md

     - The reservation:
       - Starts from the train's location
       - For each next node starting from the trains current node:
-        - If the node is a branch/merge, call "queryExpectedSwitchState" on the routing layer.
+        - If the node is a branch/merge, lookup in the GASP.
         - If the node is the first sensor, mark this as the start of the stopping distance.
         - Break once the total distance has exceeded the stopping distance.